Biberach an der Riß: EnBW

 EnBW means "Energy Baden-Württemberg".
 Its corporate centre is in Karlsruhe.
 EnBW is Germany's third largest energy company.
 In Biberach there are about 900 employees.

 Liebherr Biberach

 The beginning of Liebherr Biberach was in 1954.
 The firm produces many sorts of cranes.
 1,700 people and 112 trainees work there.
 The group's founder, Dr. Hans Liebherr, invented the mobile tower crane in 1949 in Kirchdorf/Iller.

 Transportation

-The town has two stations on the Southern Railway (Württemberg) and hourly trains to Ulm and Friedrichshafen.
+The town has two stations on the Southern Railway (Württemberg) and half-hourly trains to Ulm and Friedrichshafen.

+From 1900 to 1964 the main station was also starting point for a narrow gauge railway to Ochsenhausen, which is still in service as a heritage railway from Warthausen to Ochsenhausen.

+By road it is connected to Bundesstraße 30, Bundesstraße 465 and Bundesstraße 312 federal roads.

+The nearest commercial airports are Memmingen Airport, Stuttgart Airport and Munich Airport.